 - You are writing poetry or flash fiction or other non-commercial art forms.
-Basically: agents are there to make money.
-If your work is basically art-for-art’s-sake then (a) great for you, but (b) forget about an agent – they’re in it for the $$$.
+Agents are there to make money.
+If your work is art-for-art’s-sake then (a) great for you, but (b) forget about an agent.

 - You are writing niche titles that won’t attract significant advances.
 Let’s say, for example, you are writing a book on “How to Care For Your New Alpaca”.
-I guess there IS a market out there for alpaca owners who need that kind of book.
-But any advance from a traditional publisher will be probably zero, or maybe $1000 at the very, very outside.
-Take 15% of that number, and it’s just not enough to get any agent excited.
-So titles like that are great.
-They totally deserve to exist.
-But forget about agents.
-They’re not interested.
+I guess there IS a market out there for alpaca owners who need that kind of book, but most agents want to make money and that book won’t sell the kind of numbers they need.

 You DO need an agent if:

-- You are writing a children’s novel.
+- You’re writing a children’s novel.
 Read the paragraph above.
-Every word of that applies to you.
+Every word of that applies to you too.

-- You are writing broad, general interest non-fiction.
-Walk into a large Barnes & Noble or a large Waterstones, if you live in the UK.
-Look around at the front tables and seek out any of them that are selling non-fiction.
+- You’re writing narrative non-fiction.
+Walk into a large bookstore and look around at the front tables bearing non-fiction.
 Ask yourself, “could my book live here?”
-If the answer to that question is YES, then you need a literary agent, essentially for the exact same reason as applies to novelists.
+If the answer is YES, then you need a literary agent for the exact same reason the writer of that book has one (because they will do).
 If the answer to the question is NO (probably because the book you’ve written is too niche to appeal to the general reader), then it’s doubtful whether you need an agent . . . or an agent needs your business.

 How Much Do Literary Agents Cost?

-First: agents cost nothing.
-Not one dime upfront – or, in a way, ever.
-They charge only on commission – so, typically, they ask for 15% of any income earned on home sales and 20% of anything earned on overseas or film/TV sales.
+The only money you pay an agent is commission – typically 15% of any income earned on home sales and 20% of anything earned on overseas or film/TV sales.